Thai Green Chicken Curry

-An alternative to getting a take-away, this Thai favourite can be made at home, as spicy or mild as you like it.
+Thai Green Chicken Curry is a Thai favourite you can make at home, as spicy or mild as you like it as an alternative to getting a take-away.

 Per serving: 305 calories, 4.7g fat (excluding accompaniments)